The majority of our customers at Axero Solutions come to us with a common goal:

 The beautiful thing about today’s intranet software is that it can be tweaked, customized, and configured in so many ways that companies can build a social community that is unlike anyone else's.

 Sometimes companies take this flexibility too far with platforms that are difficult to use, overwhelming to the eye, and congested with unnecessary tools.
 If your company intranet is too much work to use, people are not going to use it.
-This is why we always recommend when planning your intranet design and layout, that less is more.
+This is why we always recommend a "less is more " approach to planning your intranet design and layout.